University Of Kansas Is Now Offering ‘Angry White Male Studies’ — And Some White Men Are Very Angry About It

-The University of Kansas is offering a controversial new course titled “Angry White Male Studies” that will explore the source of anger for white men in England and the United States and the effect it has had on society — and some white men are very angry about it.
+The University of Kansas is offering a controversial new course titled “Angry White Male Studies” that will explore the source of anger for white men in England and the United States and the effect it has had on society, and some white men are very angry about it.

 The university included the 300-level undergraduate course among its humanities offerings, drawing a rebuke from a number of people — mostly white men — including Kansas Republican Representative Ron Estes.
 He blasted the university in a tweet claiming that KU “decided to offer a class that divides the student population.”

-The “angry white male” course also drew some strong reactions online, with many taking to social media to strong opinions both in favor of and against the course.
+The “angry white male” course also drew some strong reactions online, with many taking to social media to voice strong opinions both in favor of and against the course.
 Some found it to be needlessly divisive, especially in its title, while others thought it to be a worthwhile study if conducted in the right way.

 Others also believed that the angry reaction to the idea of a class exploring resentments among white men was further proof that the course was necessary and that the university was justified in the study of the subject.

-The course book for the Kansas University humanities department said the course will chart the rise of the “angry white male” in America and Britain since the 1950s.
+The course book for the Kansas university humanities department said the course will chart the rise of the “angry white male” in America and Britain since the 1950s.
 The course will also explore how masculinity is represented in cultures undergoing rapid change and in reaction to rights-based movements of women, people of color, and LGBT groups.

 Can’t we all just agree that angry white guy pissed off about angry white guy 101 is some funny $&%*